icoz69/icoz69.github.io/index.md

 ---

 ## About Me
-I am a researcher scientist at Tencent.
+I am a researcher scientist (Level 10) at Tencent.
 I obtained Ph.D. degree at School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore, where I worked under the supervision of Prof. Guosheng Lin.
 I also work closely with Prof. Chunhua Shen and Prof. Rui Yao in research.
 Feel free to drop me emails if you have interests.

 ## Research Interests
-I have wide interests in computer vision and machine learning.
+I have wide research interests in computer vision and machine learning.
 Some specific topics that I have previously worked on are listed below:
-- **Vision:** depth estimation, image recognition, image segmentation, object detection, point cloud
+- **Vision:** depth estimation, image recognition, image segmentation, differentiable rendering, 3D Vision
 - **Learning:** few-shot learning, meta-learning, incremental learning, long-tailed recognition, open-set recognition, AutoML, knowledge distillation

 ## Extracurricular Activities
 Besides research, I also actively participate in many extracurricular activities.
-I was in Top 8 of Good Voice of Universities 2015 in CUMT.
+I like singing and was in Top 8 of Good Voice of Universities 2015 in CUMT.
 I play football regularly and keep a record of  Dribbling & Shooting  in CUMT.
 I am a fan of  <del>Football Club of Barcelona</del> PSG.
 My favourite singers are Jacky Cheung and Freddie Mercury.

 ## News
+- **[Sept.
+2022]** One paper on monocular depth estimation is accepted to [NeurIPS 2022](https://nips.cc/).
 - **[Jun.
 2022]** One paper is accepted to [ACM Multimedia 2022](https://2022.acmmm.org/).
 - **[Jun.
 2022]** One paper is accepted to [CVPR 2022](https://cvpr2022.thecvf.com/).
 - **[Dec.
 2021]** I have successfully passed the Ph.D.
 Oral Defence.
 You may call me Dr.Zhang from now :)